 - WATERPROOF DAY BAG.
 Bring a dry bag backpack or crossbody bag to pack your essentials when you go ashore.
 These fully submersible waterproof bags from Booe are great for keeping your valuables safely with you at all times.

 - SUNGLASSES.
 Make sure they have polarized lenses, good coverage, and UV protection.
 Our favorite brands are Maui Jim and Costa Sunglasses for the best protection on the water.
 Don’t forget a sunglass retainer to keep your sunglasses from falling in the drink!

 - BANDANA OR BUFF.
 A lightweight scarf, bandana, or buff will protect your skin from the sun and sea spray if you’re not wearing a hat.
 You can also wear it around your neck or up around your face for sun protection.
-Opt for a UPF version such as the ones linked below.
+Make sure you have a UPF version!

 - WIDE-BRIMMED HAT.
 Best for staying cool and covered from the sun.
-If you’re worried about packing, a lot of brands make a folding packable version.
+If you’re worried about packing, a lot of brands make a folding packable sun hat.
 We linked our favorite wide-brim UPF hat from Tilley and one of our favorite brands for easy packing below.

 - SAILING GLOVES.
-(Optional) If your role on the sailing vessel is an active one, you might need to bring sailing gloves.
-Check with your host before packing them.
+(Optional) If you’re taking an active role on the sailing vessel, you might need to bring sailing gloves.
+Check with your host or sailboat charter company before packing them.
 The half-finger options are most comfortable in tropical climates.

 Below are a few of our favorite accessory styles and brands for ultimate water and sun protection.

 NOTE: You do need life jackets for your sailing trip, but if you are chartering a boat, these should be provided by the sailing charter.

 I can’t say enough about how important it is to have the right shoes on a boat!